 Contact: Doug Kantor, MPC Executive Committee, (703) 684-3600, email@example.com

-When consumers pay for a purchase with a credit card, banks and the card companies charge merchants a percentage of the transaction, typically between 2 percent and 4 percent, to process the payment.
+When consumers pay for a purchase with a credit card, banks and the card companies charge merchants a percentage of the transaction, averaging a little over 2 percent but sometimes as high as 4 percent, to process the payment.

 Card industry rules make it difficult for merchants to offer a cash discount, meaning all consumers pay the credit card price whether they use a credit card or not.
 That is particularly unfair to low-income consumers.

-Swipe fees and other credit card processing fees have nearly doubled over the past decade despite technological improvements that have driven down processing costs.
+Credit card processing fees have more than doubled over the past decade despite technological improvements that have driven down processing costs.
 This is clear evidence that the U.S. card payments market is broken and lacks competition.
 Unfortunately, domination of the payments market by its two largest players – Visa and Mastercard – has prevented any real competition that would provide a market-based solution.
 Banks and the card networks have ignored merchants’ demands that they negotiate fees or compete to offer lower fees.
 Two decades of litigation has failed to resolve the issues.

-MPC firmly believes in opening up the payments market and introducing competition, which in turn would lower costs and drive innovation.
-Making fees transparent would be the first step toward bringing about competition.
-Rather than following Visa and Mastercard in lockstep, banks should also set fees independently and should compete to offer the lowest fees.
+MPC firmly believes in opening up the payments market and introducing competition, which would lower costs and drive innovation.
+Making fees transparent would be a first step toward bringing about competition.
+Rather than following Visa and Mastercard in lockstep, banks should set fees independently and compete to offer the lowest fees.

 While Congress has brought transparency, competition and predictability to debit card fees, credit card fees remain out of control.
 It is time for Congress to take a close look at the credit card market and implement reforms that bring true transparency and competition.